-Before installing packages, check whether pip is available on your system.
+Before installing packages, it is useful to confirm that pip is available on your system.
+This is done through the command line:

 pip --version